The easiest and tastiest salmon dinner ever.

 Instructions

-- Whisk melted butter, garlic, basil, lemon juice, salt, and pepper in a small bowl.
+- Whisk melted butter, garlic, basil, lemon juice, salt, and pepper in a small bowl.5 tablespoons salted butter, 2 garlic cloves, 2 tablespoons finely chopped fresh basil, 2 tablespoons lemon juice, ¾ teaspoon salt, ¼ teaspoon pepper

-- Place a large sheet of aluminum foil on a baking sheet.
+- Place a large sheet of aluminum foil on a large baking sheet.
 Layer a piece of parchment paper that is slightly smaller than the foil on top.
+Place salmon fillets on the paper with a slight gab between each one.1 ¼ pounds salmon

 - Close paper and aluminum foil around salmon to make a packet.
 Bake salmon for 14-16 minutes without undoing the foil packet.

-- Open the foil packet, pour remaining lemon-basil sauce over fillets and return salmon to oven under a High broil for 5-7 minutes.
-(Make sure you tear off or fold down any parchment paper that might be sticking up!)
+- Open the foil packet, pour the remaining lemon-basil sauce over fillets and return salmon to oven under a High broil for 5-7 minutes.
+(Make sure you tear off or fold down any parchment paper that might be sticking up so it doesn't burn!)

 - Watch salmon closely while broiling.
-Once salmon starts to brown slightly, remove from oven and serve immediately.
-See this recipe in Healthy Meal Plan #1
+Once it starts to brown slightly, remove from the oven and serve immediately with additional fresh lemon juice and basil, if desired.

 Tap stars to rate!